lakritidis/FLAGR/README.md

 ## Output data format

-In all cases the core library, FLAGR, writes the generated aggregate list in a plain CSV file.
-PyFLAGR reads the contents of this CSV file into a Pandas Dataframe which is returned to the user.
+PyFLAGR returns a Pandas Dataframe that contains the final aggregate list.

 Optionally, FLAGR may also create a second output file to write the results of the evaluation of the effectiveness of an algorithm.
 This happens when a `rels_file` is provided to the algorithm.
 The `aggregate` method of all algorithms *always* returns two Pandas Dataframes according to the provided input.